Staff Nurse

 • Specialized instruments may be used for specific procedures, such as endoscopes for minimally invasive surgeries

-Q13.
-How should be nurse control of infection?
+Q. How should a nurse control infection?

 Ans.